herregudx/Cloudsave/README.md

 The reason I made this was because I was tired of manually copying save-games on a Steam game that didn't support Steam Cloud.

 How to use: Replace the filepath you want to copy to and from in the file "filepaths.json", then launch main.py.
+There is a Windows executable in the Build-folder if you do not have Python installed.
+I do however recommend to never run executables found on GitHub unless you really trust the source.